Jennifer Aniston responds to JD Vance's "childless cat ladies" remark

 "I truly can't believe this is coming from a potential VP of the United States," Aniston wrote Wednesday.
 "All I can say is… Mr. Vance, I pray that your daughter is fortunate enough to bear children of her own one day.
 I hope she will not need to turn to IVF as a second option.
 Because you are trying to take that away from her, too."

-The post Aniston was replying to featured a tweet by Media Matters editor-in-chief Ron Filipkowski in which he shared part of a 2021 Fox News interview from "Tucker Carlson Tonight."
+The post Aniston was replying to featured a tweet with part of a 2021 Fox News interview from "Tucker Carlson Tonight."
 In the clip, the then-Ohio Senate candidate took aim at some Democrats who haven't given birth and said we "turned our country over to people who don't really have a direct stake in it."

 "We're effectively run in this country via the Democrats, via our corporate oligarchs, by a bunch of childless cat ladies who are miserable at their own lives and choices that they've made," Vance told Carlson.
 "And they want to make the rest of the country miserable, too ...
 You look at Kamala Harris, Pete Buttigieg, AOC.
 The entire future of the Democrats is controlled by people without children."